 Every time you move to the next slide, the viewers will see the headings and instantly understand its core message.

 Montserrat pairs nicely with a wide range of other fonts.
-For example, using it with a thin sans serif in body paragraphs creates a beautiful contrast in your PowerPoint slides.
-For this reason, it is usually the first choice of those creating a business plan or marketing presentation in MS PowerPoint.
+For example, using it with a thin Sans Serif in body paragraphs creates a beautiful contrast in your PowerPoint slides.
+For this reason, it is usually the first modern Serif font choice of those creating a business plan or marketing presentation in MS PowerPoint.

-Piktostory is the easiest way to make powerful presentation, you can also import your own fontsTry Piktostory for free
+Piktochart is the easiest way to make powerful presentations.
+Import your own fonts.Create a free account

-Roboto is a simple sans serif font which is a good fit for PowerPoint presentations in a wide range of industries.
-Well designed and professional, Roboto works especially well when used for body text, making your paragraphs easy to read.
+Roboto is a simple sans-serif font that is a good fit for PowerPoint presentations in a wide range of industries.
+Well-designed and professional, Roboto works especially well when used for body text, making your paragraphs easy to read.

-You can use this font in uppercase, lowercase, or the title case, depending on how it blends with the rest of your slide.
-For best result, we recommend combining Bentham with a sans serif font in your body content.
+You can use this font in uppercase, lowercase, or title case, depending on how it blends with the rest of your slide.
+For best results, we recommend combining Bentham with a Sans Serif font in your body content.
 For example, you can use a font such as Open Sans or Futura for the rest of your slide content.

 Libre-Baskerville is a free serif Google font.
 You can pair this classic font with several other fonts to make a PowerPoint presentation with a traditional design.

-One of its best features is that works equally well in both headings and body copy.
-It’s clear and easily readable no matter how you use it.
+One of its best features is that it works equally well in both headings and body copy.
+It’s clear and easily readable, no matter how you use it.
 And when used for headings, it works really well in uppercase form.

 Tahoma is one of the fonts that offer the best level of clarity for PowerPoint slides.
 It has easily distinguishable characters like Verdana, but with the exception of tight spacing to give a more formal appearance.

-Gill Sans is another classic choice for PowerPoint presentations when you’re looking to build rapport with your audience.
-Gill Sans is a friendly and warm sans serif font similar to Helvetica.
+Gill Sans is another classic presentation font for when you’re looking to build rapport with your audience.
+Gill Sans is a friendly and warm Sans Serif font similar to Helvetica.
 At the same time, it looks strong and professional.

 It’s designed to be easy to read even when used in small sizes or viewed from afar.
-For this reason, it’s a superior match for headers, and one of the best PowerPoint fonts, especially when combined with a body text using Times New Roman.
-Not to mention several other fonts you can pair it with for successful results).
+For this reason, it’s a superior match for headers, and one of the best PowerPoint fonts, especially when combined with body text using Times New Roman or Georgia (not to mention several other fonts you can pair it with for successful results).
 This is the right font for combing different fonts within a presentation.

 Palatino can be classified as one of the oldest fonts inspired by calligraphic works of the 1940s.
 This old-style serif typeface was designed by Hermann Zapf and originally released in 1948 by the Linotype foundry.
 It features smooth lines and spacious counters, giving it an air of elegance and class.

-It was designed to be used for headlines in print media and advertising that need to be viewable from a distance.
-This attribute makes Palatino also suitable for today’s PowerPoint presentations.
+Palatino was designed to be used for headlines in print media and advertising that need to be viewable from a distance.
+This attribute makes Palatino a great font suitable for today’s PowerPoint presentations.

 Palatino is also a viable choice for your presentation’s body text.
 It’s a little different from fonts typically used for body paragraphs.
 So it can make your presentation content stand out from those using conventional fonts.

-Georgia is a modern font that is revered for its graceful look.
+Georgia typeface has a modern design that few fonts can match for its graceful look.
 It’s similar to Times New Roman but with slightly larger characters.
 Even in small font size, Georgia exudes a sense of friendliness; a sense of intimacy many would claim has been eroded from Times New Roman through its overuse.
 This versatile font was designed by Matthew Carter, who has successfully composed such a typeface family which incorporates high legibility with personality and charisma.
 Its strokes form Serif characters with ample spacing, making it easily readable even in small sizes and low-resolution screens.

-Another benefit of using Georgia is its enhanced visibility even when it’s used in the background of your PowerPoint slides.
+Another benefit of using this modern font is its enhanced visibility, even when it’s used in the background of your PowerPoint slides.
 Moreover, the tall lowercase letters contribute to a classic appearance great for any PowerPoint presentation.

-Choosing the right font for your PowerPoint slides is more of a creative exercise than a scientific one.
-Unless you need to abide by strict branding guidelines and company policies, there are no rules set in stone.
-Plus, presentation fonts depend entirely on the environment or audience it is intended for, the nature and format of the project, and the topic of your presentation.
+Choosing the right PowerPoint fonts for your future presentations is more of a creative exercise than a scientific one.
+Unless you need to abide by strict branding guidelines and company policies, there are no rules for the ‘best font’ set in stone.
+Plus, presentation fonts depend entirely on the environment or audience it is intended for, the nature and format of the project, and the topic of your PowerPoint presentation.